PraveshKunwar/PraveshKunwar/README.md

 </div>

 ## About Me 🕵️
 Hi, my name is Pravesh Kunwar.
-I am a 17 year old software developer based in Michigan that loves to code, especially with Javascript.
+I am a 17 year old software developer based in Michigan that loves to code, especially with Javascript and Typescript.
 I was introduced to programming a couple years ago, and it has now become my passion.

 ### Projects